 - The main goal of cost accounting is to find out the cost of products or services rendered and use this information to evaluate the profitability and efficiency of business operations.
-The most appropriate course of action is developed based on the ability and cost efficiency.
+The most appropriate course of action is developed based on ability and cost-efficiency.

 - It considers both past and present numbers during the evaluation process.